GUIDE 2024

 How can you become a document manager?

-• Acquire degrees in highly specialized fields such as computer science and engineering, get certified and trained to gain insight into the industry that you want to work in and in the profession of document management, and then take on the role of a document manager.
+Acquire degrees in highly specialized fields such as computer science and engineering.
+Get certified and trained to gain insight into the industry you want to work in and document management.

 Does a document manager need a Bachelor’s degree?